SergioMEV/slurm-for-dummies/README.md

 - [FAQ](#faq)

 ## Step-by-Step Overview
 These are the steps we followed to setup our Slurm cluster.
 It is important that you follow the steps in the sequence as they are written.
-Again, this is just what worked for us on fresh installs of Ubuntu 22.04LTS.
+Again, this is just what worked for us on fresh installs of Ubuntu 22.04.03 LTS.
 > IMPORTANT: Steps marked with __(CONTROL NODE)__ are just performed on you control node and steps marked with __(WORKERS)__ are just performed in your worker nodes.
 Steps that aren't marked are performed in both.

 1. Install Ubuntu 22.04 on all computers in the cluster.